Cristopher2874/StarSound/README.md

 # StarSound

 StarSound is a Flutter application that allows users to explore the universe through music inspired by the James Webb Space Telescope.
-The app includes three main modules: a homepage with theme music, an information page about the telescope, and an interactive feed where users can create their own music based on the brightest zones in astronomical images.
+The app includes four main modules: a homepage with theme music, an information page about the telescope, and an interactive feed where users can create their own music based on the brightest zones in astronomical images.

 ## Features